• Home

 Add placemats or chargers for each guest.

-• this is where you will want to use texture and materials like wicker, bamboo, etc. to add more rustic elements.
+If you haven’t used a tablecloth, you will want to use placemats.
+This is where you will may want to use texture and materials like wicker, bamboo, etc. to add more rustic elements.

 How to create a frugal, yet elegantThanksgiving tablescape